jakokerim/Meteorite-Mapping-Evaluating-the-Efficacy-and-limits-of-Static-and-Interactive-Cartography/README.md

 ## Usage

 In the terminal, navigate to the streamlit folder.
 Then use 'streamlit run Meteorites.py'.
+Ensure that streamlit, folium, and streamlit folium are installed.
 This should open a local host in your web browser.

 Once the Streamlit application is running, it will open a local host in your web browser.
 The dashboard includes various features: